mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 By default, only the system and security updates will be automatically installed.
 We can uncomment additional changes here as well.

-..
-IMPORTANT:: Those are variables in the file.
+..  important:: Those are variables in the file.
 Don't hard-code the
     distro_id and distro_codename.

 Once you're happy with that file, save and close.
 Next, we'll configure